 - A player on the bench may deflect the ball to another player on the bench and if it is caught, this is a clean catch provided both players who touch the ball remain on the bench the entire time.

-- If a team has only 1 player left on the court (i.e. the rest of their players have made it onto the bench), once that player throws a ball that is caught by one of his/her teammates, the game is won (the last player does not have to actually run over and stand on the bench).
+- If a team has only 1 player left on the court (i.e. the rest of their players have made it onto the bench), once that player throws a ball that is caught by one of his/her teammates, the last player must run over and stand with two feet on the bench in order to win the game.

-- In the event that each team has only 1 player remaining on the court, whichever player’s throw is caught by their teammates first will determine the winner.
-In the event that the catches are simultaneous (or too close to determine which was first), the game will be declared a draw.
+- In the event that each team has only 1 player remaining on the court, whichever successfully makes it onto their team bench with two feet first will determine the winner.
+In the event that the both players achieve this simultaneously (or too close to determine which was first), the game will be declared a draw.

 - Each team will start the game with 5 players lined up along the back edge of the playing zone on their side of the court.
 There must be a minimum of 2 of each gender on the court when the match starts.
 If a team has only 1 member of a gender, play with only 4 people (i.e. they must play one person short).
 A team must have at least 3 players (including at least 1 of each gender) in order to not default (and be subject to the Urban Rec Default Policy).